opnsense/tools/README.md

 * UEFI:		"yes" for amd64 hybrid images with optional UEFI boot
 * VERSION:	a version tag (if applicable)

+The default CONFIG file is under "config/SUBDIR/build.conf".
+It can also be overrided by "/dev/null".

 Build the userland binaries, bootloader and administrative
 files: